IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Experiments

-Our proposed method is evaluated on two widely used synthetic-to-real benchmarks, namely GTA5→Cityscapes and Synthia→Cityscapes.
 The performance is compared with existing state-of-the-art methods on UDA, SSL and SSDA settings.
-We employ mean intersection-over-union (mIoU) over all classes as the evaluation metric which is broadly adopted in semantic segmentation.
+We employ mean intersection-over-union (mIoU) as the evaluation metric which is broadly adopted in semantic segmentation.

-\textbf{GTA5 to Cityscapes.} The performance comparisons with several state-of-the-art methods on GTA5 to Cityscapes are shown in Table 1.
-Our method consistently achieves the best performance with varying number of labeled target images.
-Compared with UDA methods such as ProDA \cite{zhang2021prototypical} and DAFormer \cite{hoyer2022daformer}, our method can obtain above 20\% performance improvement when only 100 target images are labeled.
+\paragraph{GTA5 to Cityscapes.} The performance comparisons with several state-of-the-art methods on GTA5 to Cityscapes are shown in Table~\ref{GTA5_to_Cityscapes}.
+IIDM consistently achieves the best performance with varying number of labeled target images.
+Compared with the most recent SOTA UDA methods such as DIGA~\cite{shen2023diga} and CONFETI~\cite{li2023contrast}, IIDM can obtain above +6.8\% mIoU improvement with only 100 labeled target images.
 This demonstrates the significance and efficacy of investigating SSDA, a research area that has long been overlooked.
-Compared with SSL methods such as CowMix \cite{french2019semi} and DST-CBC \cite{feng2022dmt}, our method takes the overwhelming advantage.
-Compared with DusPerb \cite{yang2023revisiting}, the latest SOTA method for SSL, our method still prevails.
-However, with an increasing number of labeled target images, the performance disparity between our method and the DusPerb method diminishes, and the performance of the SSL method may surpass that of the SSDA method with more labeled target images.
-This is because the domain gap caused by random sampling decreases, and the data center of the labeled target images gradually aligns with the data center of the entire target domain.
-Consequently, utilizing source domain data when the labeled target images reach a sufficient size may become redundant.
-However, the source data is valuable in scenarios where labeled target data is either unavailable or limited in quantity.
-The performance of purely supervised learning is not good due to its reliance on a limited amount of labeled target data.
-The scarcity of labeled data impedes the model's capacity to learn generalized features on the target domain, and increases the risk of overfitting.
+Additionally, The performance of purely supervised learning is not good due to its reliance on a limited amount of labeled target images.
+The scarcity of labeled target images impedes the model's capacity to learn generalized features on the target domain, and increases the risk of overfitting.
+Compared with SSL methods such as CowMix~\cite{french2019semi} and DST-CBC~\cite{feng2022dmt}, IIDM takes the overwhelming advantage.
+Compared with DusPerb, part of the latest SOTA SSL method UniMatch~\cite{yang2023revisiting}, IIDM still prevails.
+Both DusPerb and UniPerb are part of UniMatch.
+UniPerb proposes to inject perturbations on features, which is orthogonal to image-level perturbations and IIDM.
+Given that, we only compared with DusPerb.
+Nonetheless, as the number of labeled target images escalates, the performance discrepancy between IIDM and DusPerb tends to attenuate.
+With regard to the impact of more labeled target images, we have conducted a further analysis in ablation study.